PEZ/SketchDistributor/README.md

 ### Known Issues

 The plugin can't help with distributing rotated layers correctly.
 See issue #10.
-Also some shapes have a strange bounding rectangle that makes them distribute less perfectly especially in vertical direction.
-Hoping for the Skatch API to soon make it possible to handle both this cases.
+Also some shapes have a strange bounding rectangle according to Sketch.
+That makes them distribute less perfectly especially in vertical direction.
+Hoping for the Sketch API to soon make it possible to handle both these cases.

 ## Sketch Community Attention